• Skip to primary navigation

 Overhead view of hot honey in a jar and on a dipper on white surface.

-Cool the hot honey to room temperature and store in a covered glass jar or small container.
+Keep a jar of hot honey ready to use.
+You’ll find yourself reaching for it time and time again.
+To store, bring the hot honey to room temperature.
+Once it’s cool, store it in a covered glass jar or small container.
 It does not need to be refrigerated.
 It will keep for up to six months.

 More Recipes With Honey